-''' """It is a good practice to describe what the class does here.
+''' from circus.commands.base import Command from circus.exc import ArgumentError, MessageError class NumWatchers(Command): """It is a good practice to describe what the class does here.
 Have a look at other commands to see how we are used to format this text.
-It will be automatically included in the documentation, so don't be affraid of being exhaustive, that's what it is made for.

-all the commands inherit from 'circus.commands.base.Command'

-you need to specify a name so we find back the command somehow name = "numwatchers"

-Set waiting to True or False to define your default behavior

-- If waiting is True, the command is run synchronously, and the client may get back results.

-- If waiting is False, the command is run asynchronously on the server and the client immediate. '''

-''' gets back an 'ok' response By default, commands are set to waiting = False waiting = True options options = [('', 'optname', default_value, 'description')] properties = ['foo', 'bar'] properties list the command arguments that are mandatory.
-If they are not provided, then an error will be thrown def execute(self, arbiter, props): the execute method is the core of the command: put here all the logic of the command and return a dict containing the values you want to return, if any return {"numwatchers": arbiter.numwatchers()} def console_msg(self, msg): msg is what is returned by the execute method. this method is used to format the response for a console (it is used for instance by circusctl to print its messages) return "a string that will be displayed" def validate(self, props): this method is used to validate that the arguments passed to the command are correct.
-An ArgumentError should be thrown in case there is an error in the passed arguments (for instance if they do not match together.
-In case there is a problem wrt their content, a MessageError should be thrown.
-This method can modify the content of the props dict, it will be passed to execute afterwards. '''
+It will be automatically included in the documentation, so don't be affraid of being exhaustive, that's what it is made for. n n n all the commands inherit from 'circus.commands.base.Command' you need to specify a name so we find back the command somehow name = "numwatchers" Set waiting to True or False to define your default behavior - If waiting is True, the command is run synchronously, and the client may get back results. - If waiting is False, the command is run asynchronously on the server and the. \hookrightarrow client immediately gets back an 'ok' response By default, commands are set to waiting = False waiting = True options options = [('', 'optname', default_value, 'description')] properties = ['foo', 'bar'] properties list the command arguments that are mandatory.
+If they are not provided, then an error will be thrown def execute(self, arbiter, props): the execute method is the core of the command: put here all the logic of the command and return a dict containing the values you want to return, if any return {"numwatchers": arbiter.numwatchers()} def console_msg(self, msg): msg is what is returned by the execute method. this method is used to format the response for a console (it is used for instance by circusctl to print its messages) return "a string that will be displayed" def message(self, args, opts): message handles console input. this method is used to map console arguments to the command options. (its is used for instance when calling the command via circusctl) NotImplementedError will be thrown if the function is missing '''